-An external Governance Review is planned for 2021/22.
-The Board undertook a strategic training session with an external trainer in September 2020, and undertook a strategic self-evaluation based on the Confederation for Schools Trust template in October 2020, this was used to drive the two year Strategic Plan.
+An external Peer Review was undertaken in 2021/22.
+The Central Team identified a specific area for consideration, staff development, and this was discussed and reported back to the Board.
+A governance review will be planned for 2023/24, once the new CEO is in place.
+The Board undertook a strategic training session in September 2021, and undertook a strategic self-evaluation based on the Confederation for Schools Trust template in October 2020, this was used to drive and provide evidence to support progress of the two year Strategic Plan.
+A facilitated strategic session by CST is planned for when the new CEO is in place.